ci-cada/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-This directory contains tasks from alx 0x07 more pointer, arrays and strings
+ Alx tasks on  0x07 more pointer, arrays and strings